State of Illinois

 Department of Human Services

-How Does Supported Employment Help You Find a Job?
+How Does IPS Help You Find a Job?

-Supported Employment is a program sponsored by the Illinois Department of Human Services, Divisions of Mental Health and Rehabilitation Services.
-Supported Employment helps people with mental health conditions find and keep meaningful work.
+Individual Placement and Support (IPS) is a program sponsored by the Illinois Department of Human Services, Divisions of Mental Health and Rehabilitation Services.
+IPS helps people with mental health conditions find and keep meaningful work.

 It is Important to Find a Job that is a Good Match For You

 Finding a job that is a good match for you helps you succeed.
-In the Supported Employment Program you and your Employment Specialist can develop a job search plan that is specific to you and meets your expectations.
+In the IPS Program you and your Employment Specialist can develop a job search plan that is specific to you and meets your expectations.

 Identify Your Most Important Preferences